 Why do I keep bees?

 Our last home sat on 47 acres overlooking the Ohio River.
-The home was built-in the 30’s and the original owner had cattle, sheep, and chickens.
+The home was built in the 30’s and the original owner had cattle, sheep, and chickens.
 The chicken coop, which was huge, still stood on the property.
-That was one of the reason I decided to start keeping chickens.
+That was one of the reasons I decided to start keeping chickens.

 I had no idea when I started keeping bees, just how many plants need them.